nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 The `Storage` component of MediVault is implemented for purpose of loading, storing and archiving of data.
 Basically, it handles all file related processes necessary for MediVault to function.
-After every operation that modifies the stock, prescription or order, data will be automatically and dynamically saved into the corresponding data files.
+After every operation that modifies the stock, prescription or order, data is automatically and dynamically saved into the corresponding data files.

-`Storage` class is associated with `FileParser` class because during startup of MediVault, data will be loaded, and validation will be done in methods in FileParser.
+`Storage` class is associated with `FileParser` class because during startup of MediVault, data is loaded, and validation is done with methods in FileParser.

 `FileParser` class handles validation of data of the files `data/stock.txt`, `data/prescription.txt` and `data/order.txt`.
-If it detects anything invalid, it will throw an exception with specific information about which row and which file the invalid data is.
+If it detects anything invalid, it throws an exception with specific information about which row and which file the invalid data is.

 > :information_source: Note:
-> * MediVault will not be able to start up until data in data files are deemed valid.
+> * MediVault cannot start up until data in data files are deemed valid.
 > * This is to prevent invalid data from entering the system caused by direct tampering of data files.

 The class diagram below shows the Storage component of MediVault.